-The Law Office of Kevin A. Pollock LLC utilizes a collaborative approach to the Estate Planning practice.
+The Pollock Firm LLC utilizes a collaborative approach to the Estate Planning practice.
 Whether an estate is large and complex or more modest, we carefully listen to our clients and work with them to develop long-term personal and family goals.
 Our experience and creativity enable us to provide practical and sensible solutions to the tax and non-tax issues confronting our clients.

 Attorney Kevin Pollock has focused on Wills, Trusts & Estates since 2000 when he received his master’s degree in taxation.
 Our law firm understands that wealth preservation requires legal, tax, and business experience combined with the ability to act as a trusted family advisor and counselor.
 We prepare a custom estate plan for each client.